Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

-In general, the arrows in a c-DAG indicate causal dependencies, and there is no implied functional form that prescribes how the variables are combined at a node (i.e., there could be highly non-linear, adaptive functions with interactions).
-Furthermore, the nodes represent variables which may or may not be univariate or parametric.
+In general, the arrows in a c-DAG indicate causal dependencies, and there is no implied functional form that prescribes how the variables are combined at a node (\textit{i.e.}, there could be highly non-linear, adaptive functions with interactions).
+Furthermore, the nodes represent variables which may each be univariate or multivariate, and parametric or non-parametric.
 In other words, a node labelled $\mathbf{x}$ does not restrict the dimensionality or (non-)parameterization of $\mathbf{x}$ itself.
-For instance, a node $\mathbf{x}$ could comprise multiple predictors which do not conform to a parameterized distribution.
+For instance, a node $\mathbf{x}$ could comprise multiple predictors which do not conform to a parametric distribution.
 Hence, c-DAGs encode the fundamental essence of the causal structure, without imposing potentially irrelevant restrictions.
 We have included some extra information in the c-DAG of Figure \ref{fig:simple}(a) for the sake of demonstration.
 This particular c-DAG represents the intercept parameter of a multiple linear regression as a vector of ones multiplied by the parameter $\theta^*_0$.
 The structural equations for this graph may be represented in Equation \ref{eq:DAG1}: